Click on logo to register

 2005-2014: To accommodate marathon and half-marathon runners needing certified courses to qualify for other events, the long and short courses were modified and certified with USA Track & Field (USAT&F) to be exact marathon (26.2 miles) and half-marathon (13.1 miles) distances through 2014.
 Course monitors were added to the volunteer list to prevent participants from cutting the courses short.
 Alaska Department of Transportation and Public Facilities (AKDOT&PF) required formal traffic control plans to minimize the likelihood they would be sued in the event of death/injury during the Run.
 Certified flaggers joined the list of volunteers.
 By 2006, team registration dwindled as participants preferred to be with their family/friends on their course, prompting elimination of teams.
 Two courses were added-the 5k and 10k, with start lines on Mile 3.2 and 3.6 Kanakanak Road, to accommodate shorter distances.
 In 2011, rollers could participate in the 5k.

-2015-present: Participation declined to record lows by 2014, so the marathon and half-marathon courses were eliminated.
+2015-2016: Participation declined to record lows by 2014, so the marathon and half-marathon courses were eliminated.
 The 5k and 10k courses were re-routed and a 20k course was added (the 10k course twice).
 The start and finish line were the same, and the courses were out and back types all on the Kanakanak Road Multi-Use Path (MUP) and road shoulder.
 2015 participation numbers returned to healthy levels for the Run, but 2016 numbers plummeted to a record low of 37 for the 25th Anniversary.
-How and if Tony’s Run continues will be determined before 2017.
+SAFE opts to continue the Run if a volunteer from the community coordinates the Run, with SAFE staff coordinating the potluck.

 Logo by Robin Wallman and Nushagak Cooperative.